autowarefoundation/autoware/perception/traffic_light_ssd_fine_detector/README.md

 ### Training Data

-The model was fine-tuned on 1750 TierIV internal images of Japanese traffic lights.
+The model was fine-tuned on 1750 TIER IV internal images of Japanese traffic lights.

 ### Trained Onnx model